-A longlist of options were identified (as set out in Appendix 2), and assessed during Virtual Workshop 1 against both quantitative and Finalising the Case for Change report qualitative criteria, aligning to expected Local Government Reorganisation (LGR) assessment criteria.
+A longlist of options were identified (as set out in Appendix 2), and assessed during Virtual Workshop 1 against both quantitative and qualitative criteria, aligning to expected Local Government Reorganisation (LGR) assessment criteria.
 These options were then down-selected to form a shortlist against which detailed evaluation and analysis was completed.
 The full shortlist and justifications for down-selecting can be found in Appendix 2.

-Two options - 'East & West' and 'North & South' - were prioritised for detailed analysis, with one further option - 'York and North Yorkshire' - identified for comparison purposes.
+Two options - 'East & West' and 'North & South' - were prioritised for detailed analysis, with one further option - 'York and North

+Yorkshire' - identified for comparison purposes.